brimdata/zed/docs/lake/design.md

 zed lake branch
 ```

-### Checkout
+### Use

-The `checkout` command provides a means to set the current branch context
+The `use` command provides a means to set the current branch context
 to the indicate branch, e.g.,
 ```
-zed lake checkout staging
+zed lake use staging
 ```
 When you want to specify a branch in another pool, you simply prepend
 the pool name to the branch:
 ```
-zed lake checkout otherpool@otherbranch
+zed lake use otherpool@otherbranch
 ```
-Just like Git, to create a new branch and check it out, use `-b`:
+Just like Git `checkout -b`, you may create a new branch as a side effect
+of the `use` command with via `-b`:
 ```
-zed lake checkout -b newbranch
+zed lake use -b newbranch
 ```

 Note that unlike Git, the "repo" is not copied to your local directory.